 10% OFF ANY ORDERS OVER £60*!!

 * ‘10%Off’ Coupon code must be applied at checkout also.

 Third party laboratories analyze all of our hemp for cannabinoid potency, heavy metals, bacterial / microbial life, mycotoxins, and pesticides.
 All oils, extracts and isolate will have been tested for potency, heavy metals, and pesticides.
 Certificates of Analysis (COA’s) for individual products are also available to be viewed and can be found here.

 The fact remains that everyone is in a different place and will react differently to CBD.
 A serving size or dosage of CBD will differ for each person.
 It is best to start small and then gradually increase until you experience the desired result.
-It is not thought to be possible to overdose on CBD, however it is now generally recommended that you should start at a minimum dosage of 20mg per day and not to exceed a maximum dosage of 70mg per day on average, unless a doctor has agreed a higher amount..
+However, it is now generally recommended that a healthy adult should not exceed a maximum dosage of 10mg per day on average.

 Always consult a doctor before using any new supplement.
 Not suitable for pregnant or lactating women.
 Our products are not intended to diagnose, treat, cure or prevent any disease.
 Our newsletters are intended to provide the reader with general information only regarding CBD that is already available in the public domain.